thephpleague/fractal/source/glossary.md

     have a <em>transformer</em> attached, for when it is eventually transformed ready to be serialized and output.</dd>

     <dt id="term-scope">Serializer</dt>
     <dd>A <em>Serializer</em> structures your <em>Transformed</em> data in certain ways.
-REST has many output structures, two popular ones being HAL and JSON-API.
+There are many output structures for APIs, two popular ones being [HAL] and [JSON-API].
 Twitter and Facebook output data differently to each other, and Google does it differently too. <em>Serializers</em> let you switch between various output formats
     with minimal effect on your <em>Transformers</em>.</dd>

     <dt id="term-transformer">Transformer</dt>